-We work harder and faster, and get more done in less time, just to have more time to be MORE productive.
-It seems counterintuitive, no?
+It seems counterintuitive that we work harder and faster (and get more done in less time), just to have more time to be MORE productive

 I don’t want to get more done.
-If anything I feel the need to do less, but to do those things properly.
+If anything I want to do less, but to do those things correctly.

-Efficiency has its limitations, and extreme productivity isn’t a roadmap to leading a content and healthy life.
+Take it from this ex-perfectionist: efficiency has its limitations, and extreme productivity isn’t conducive to a content and healthy lifestyle.

-Clients often ask me for the quick fixes, the shortcuts.
+Clients often ask me for the quick fixes and shortcuts.
 They want to know what exercises they need to do to lose weight fast.
-What hack is there for quickly getting back into those skinny jeans?
+What trick will quickly get them back into those skinny jeans?

 And that’s why my workouts here on the blog take a back-to-basics approach to fitness.
-And that’s why I’m never going to yell at you to move faster, or push harder.
-And that’s why this week I encourage you to slow down, connect with your body, and un-hack your workout routine.
+And it’s why I’m never going to yell at you to move faster or push harder.
+But instead, I encourage you to slow down, connect with your body, and un-hack your workout routine.

 Let me know how it goes!